lingjieqiao/stat159-fall2016-project1/README.md

 This paper describes the working process of creating this paper (just like writing a blog about how to write a blog).
 The following concepts are discussed in detail through the paper:

+* GitHub
-* Basic Structure of GitHub
+* Basic Elements of Github
     * README File
     * Makefile
     * .gitignore